 Clips for Light Work

 These minimal, partial clips are ideal for horses or ponies that are in light or occasional work and may live indoors or outdoors.
 They're also great for horses who feel the cold or struggle to maintain body condition.
-Rugging may be necessary for horses that aren't particularly hardy, such as older or less-conditioned horses.
+Rugging may only be necessary for horses that aren't particularly hardy, such as older or less-conditioned horses.

 The Bib Clip